lea-yamashiro/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 ## Proposition 19 : Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfire or Natural Disaster Act

-Proposition 19 would allow for an increase in property tax transfers from one to three moves anywhere in the state for eligible homeowners (55+, disabled, or those affected by a wildfire), reassess property tax on inherited properties that are used as second homes or rentals and valued over $1 million, and establish a fire protection services fund.
+Reassess property tax on inherited properties that are used as second homes or rentals and valued over $1 million, and establish a fire protection services fund.
+Seniors (above 55) are exempt from the reassessment.

 **Main category**: Economy & Taxes